-(1) The value vested during 2022 is calculated based on the number of Options which vested in the year multiplied by the difference between the closing price of the Shares on the TSXV on each of the applicable vesting dates and the exercise price of the Options on the vesting date.
+(1) The value vested during 2023 is calculated based on the number of Options which vested in the year multiplied by the difference between the closing price of the Shares on the TSXV on each of the applicable vesting dates and the exercise price of the Options on the vesting date.

-(2) The value vested during 2022 is calculated based on the number of RSUs which vested in the year multiplied by the difference between the closing price of the Shares on the TSXV on each of the applicable vesting dates.
+(2) The value vested during 2023 is calculated based on the number of RSUs which vested in the year multiplied by the closing price of the Shares on the TSXV on each of the applicable vesting dates.